bww/Ego/README.md

 **Ego** (Embedded Go) is an alternative template language that endeavors to be compact, expressive and decidedly Go-like.
 It is inspired by the [Play Framework template language](https://www.playframework.com/documentation/2.5.x/JavaTemplates), which was in turn inspired by [ASP.NET Razor](http://www.asp.net/web-pages/overview/getting-started/introducing-razor-syntax-c).

-Ego's priorities are to be **familiar**, **concise**, and to have excellent **error reporting**.
+Ego's priorities are to be **familiar**, **expressive**, and to have first-rate **error reporting**.
+After those are complete **performance** will be emphasized.

 ## Project status

 Ego is not ready for production.
 It currently supports core functionality, however many features are missing and more tests are needed.
-If you agree that the status quo in Go templates needs an update, your pull requests would be most welcome!
+If you think this is an interesting direction for Go templates, your pull requests are most welcome!

 # Writing templates